-Teachers have responsibility to design and provide formative assessment structures and practices that help students improve their understanding of what constitutes excellence and where their own work stands in relation to this.
-Formative assessment is also important for the teacher, as it should provide detailed feedback on the nature of the students' strengths and limitations.
-The emphasis here, a key component of learning how to learn, is on making the student a better judge of their own performance and then helping them develop strategies to improve.
-Formative assessment focuses on assessment as an essential learning process.1
+Teachers have a responsibility to design and provide ongoing formative assessment that informs students about their learning.
+Formative assessment also enables teachers to address the needs of individual learners in their lesson planning and design of learning activities.
+The emphasis here, a key component of learning how to learn, is on making the student a better judge of his or her own performance and then helping him or her develop strategies to improve.
+Formative assessment focuses on assessment as an essential learning process.
+Schools use a number of practices and instruments to support this including: